GenericMappingTools/gmt/doc/rst/source/greenspline.rst

 #.
 The inversion for coefficients can become numerically unstable when
    data neighbors are very close compared to the overall span of the data.
-   You can remedy this by pre-processing the data, e.g., by averaging closely spaced neighbors.
+   You can remedy this by preprocessing the data, e.g., by averaging closely spaced neighbors.
 Alternatively, you can improve stability by using the SVD solution and discard information associated with the smallest eigenvalues (see **-C**).